SkinnyVans/list_all_users/README.md

-# list_all_users
+# Ansible Role: List All Users

-This ansible role lists all users on a set of servers
+An Ansible role that lists all users on all servers.

+## Role Variables

+Available variables are listed below, along with default values:

+    gather_facts: False

+## Example Playbook

+    - hosts: localhosts
+      roles:
+        - { role: SkinnyVans.list_all_users }